Creating Inclusive Birthday Celebrations for All Children

 Explaining that it is good to be unique.
 It is what makes the world an interesting place.

 One of the amazing things about children is how naturally accepting they can be.
-Our child once joined a school session with a girl who didn't speak but wrote things down to communicate.
-I only found that out weeks later.
+My child once joined a school session with a girl who didn't speak but wrote things down to communicate.
+I only discovered this weeks later!

 What my child noticed first was,